fedoranimus/todoist-api/source/includes/v7/_templates.md

   'file_name': '*_Project1.csv',
   'file_url': 'https://*.cloudfront.net/*_Project1.csv'
 }
 ```

 Get a template for a project as a shareable URL.

-The URL can then be passed to `https://todoist.com/importFromTemplate?t_url=<url>` to make a sharable template.
+The URL can then be passed to
+`https://todoist.com/importFromTemplate?t_url=<url>` to make a shareable
+template.